Who runs the Boonah Soccer Club?

 When are matches played?

-All games are played on a Saturday.
+All games are played on a Saturday (except Over 30 Men who play on Friday night).
 The youngest players usually play earlier in the morning and some older age groups may play in the afternoon but this can vary.

 If you have any other questions not covered here, please check our Player/Caregiver info page or contact one of our committee members.
 Your team manager will also be able answer your questions or direct you to the relevant person.